 The HSBC World Elite Mastercard is a relatively new card in the Canadian market.
 This is not their 'Premier World Elite' which is meant for people who bank at HSBC but rather this card is for any Canadian and it is essentially the same as the Premier version.
 When HSBC launched this card in late 2018 it became obvious they didn't want to only market their credit cards to those who bank with them, rather they wanted to get into the entire lucrative Canadian credit card market.
 It was about time they did as Canadians, slow as they may have been to adapt, are learning they don't have to get credit cards from the bank they bank with, rather they can get whatever card they like and HSBC wants part of that pie.

-The HSBC World Elite Mastercard is a pretty strong contender in the market with its base rewards offering, benefits and insurance package.
+The HSBC World Elite Mastercard is a very strong contender in the market with its base rewards offering, benefits and insurance package.
 Much like its direct competitors this card provides utmost flexibility as it is a hybrid credit card.
 That is, it has its own proprietary reward program but it also allows you to convert point from the HSBC Rewards program to several airline frequent flyer programs.
 Here at Rewards Canada, Hybrid Cards (also considered flexiblie points) are our favourite type of credit cards.

 The interest rate on the card is 19.9% on purchases.
 22.9% on cash advances and balance transfers.
 These rates are competitive with most everyone else on the market.
 The minimum annual income requirements for the card are $80,000 personal or $150,000 household or $400,000 in assets at any Canadian Financial Institution.

-The card earns HSBC Rewards points and earns those points as follows
+The card earns HSBC Rewards points and earns those points as follows:

 Points earned on this card are worth 0.5 cents each when redeemed for travel from any travel provider